satkukreti/Extended-Floating-Point/README.md

 # Extended Floating Point

-The goal of this assignment is to:
+A text based application that creates a generalized floating point number capability.
+Can be considered an extension to the standard IEEE standard as my data type has a fractional and exponential portion.
+The goal of this project was to:

 - Learn about IEEE floating point numbers
 - Learn about manipulating bits ("bit twiddling") in C